alxfed/alxfed.github.io/_posts/2019-01-22-Testing-Pytorch-logbook.markdown

 The lab journal of the project will be in this post on my github blog.<br><br>
 - 9:00 am created https://github.com/work-with-data/time-to-test-pytorch1 , added .idea to .gitignore;
 - 9:05 am forked it to https://github.com/alxfed/time-to-test-pytorch1 ;
+- 11:30 posted some code of a standard iris test, because it works;
+- 12:10 made a pull request, approved the merge in @work-with-data.
 <br><br>
 ...to be continued.